genomic-medicine-sweden/tomte/docs/usage.md

 To run DROP MAE, you must provide the following files for each sample, generated after variant calling on Whole Genome Sequencing (WGS) data:
 `vcf/vcf.gz` and `vcf.tbi/vcf.gz.tbi`.
 Tomte will automatically attempt to run MAE for any sample in the samplesheet that includes these files.
-Additionally, DROP MAE requires a high-quality VCF and index file to verify that the WGS VCF and BAM file originate from the same individual.
+Additionally, DROP MAE requires a VCF and index file containing positions where SNPs are usually called at high quality.
+This positions will be used to verify that the DNA VCF and RNA BAM file originate from the same individual.
 To obtain these files you can:

 - Download them yourself from [TUM's publid repository](https://www.cmm.in.tum.de/public/paper/drop_analysis/resource/) and provide them via `--drop_mae_high_q_vcf` and `--drop_mae_high_q_vcf_tbi`
 - Set `--skip_download_drop_mae_high_q_vcf false` and have the pipeline do it for you